-He learned and recieved certrification before it was named Hankido.
+He learned and received certification before it was named Hankido.

-Kuk Sa Neem refered to it as Moo Sul Chae Jo which translates
+Kuk Sa Neem referred to it as Moo Sul Chae Jo which translates

 Marshall Gagne, Grandmaster Jae Ok Myong, Grandmaster Marshall Johnson and unknown.

-Grandmaster Marshall Johnson was a friend of Master Gagne, he passed away last year and he was a great martial artist.
+Grandmaster Marshall Johnson was a friend of Grandmaster Gagne, he passed away, he was a great martial artist.